What is a direct deposit authorization form?

 Employers should follow these steps to implement direct deposit effectively:

-Using Homebase Payroll, businesses can automate direct deposits, ensuring timely and secure payroll processing.
+Direct deposits can be automated with payroll software, ensuring timely and secure payroll processing.

 Is a direct deposit authorization form legally required?